 The island of Bali has two temples with almost identical names — Ulun Danu Batur Temple, located near Lake Batur, and Pura Ulun Danu Bratan, which is near Bratan Lake.

 Even though they have almost the same name, the two temples have very different beauties.
-Ulun Danu Batur Temple has many high Bentar temples inside.
-Ulun Danu Batur Temple is at an altitude of 900 meters above sea level.
+Ulun Danu Batur water Temple has many high Bentar temples inside.
+Pura Ulun Danu Batur is at an altitude of 900 meters above sea level.

 This temple also became Jagad temple, used as a place to worship Dewi Danu or also known as the Goddess of Lake Water.
 This temple also often functions as a place to do religious ceremonies called Ngusaba Kedasa.